dtomasiewicz/rbrowse/README.md

    argument to `Form.submit`
  - checkboxes will not be sent at all unless they are checked
- - if multiple fields have the same `name`, only the last field with that name will be considered, unless:
-   - the field is a checkbox, in which case the preceding field will be considered if the checkbox is not _checked_
+ - if multiple fields have the same `name`, only the last field with that name will be considered, unless the field is a checkbox or radiobutton, in which case the preceding field will be considered if the checkbox/radio button is not _checked_.
-   - the field is a radio button, in which case the last (or only) _checked_ field will be considered